Ernest Gribble: Early life

 He was born at Chilwell in Geelong in 1868, the son of John Brown Gribble and Mary Gribble (née Bulmer), and the eldest of nine children.
-His father was a Methodist and then Congregational Union, and finally Anglican missionary who, disturbed by the systematic injustices visited on Aboriginal people as he had observed them in Jerilderie and elsewhere, wrote A Plea for the Aborigines of New South Wales, and established the Warangesda Mission on the Murrumbidgee river (1880).
+His father was a Methodist and then Congregational Union, and finally Anglican missionary who, disturbed by the systematic injustices visited on Aboriginal people as he had observed them in Jerilderie and elsewhere, wrote A Plea for the Aborigines of New South Wales, and established the Warangesda Mission on the Murrumbidgee River (1880).

-Ernest showed less than mediocre academic abilities during his schooling at The King's School, Parramatta, despite excelling in sports.
+Despite excelling in sports, Gribble was weak academically during his schooling at The King's School, Parramatta.
 Dissuaded from following a military career, he joined his father in a short-lived attempt to set up a mission at Gascoyne River in Western Australia.
-Local settlers ostracized John Brown Gribble for his public protests at the abuses of Aboriginal workers, and the mission had to be closed in 1887.
+Local settlers ostracized John Brown Gribble for his public protests at the abuses of Aboriginal workers.
+The mission had to be closed in 1887.

 Career

 After a time working as a stockman and drover, Ernest accepted a curacy at Tumbarumba in New South Wales for financial reasons.
 In 1892 John Brown Gribble, who had opened a mission at Yarrabah in Queensland, fell ill, and called on Ernest to take it over in his stead.
 His father died soon afterwards, and Ernest seems to have been driven by guilt and remorse in pursuing his father's footsteps.

-Ordained an Anglican priest in 1899, he went on to convert local Aboriginal people, and one, James Noble, became the first Aboriginal person to be ordained deacon.
+Ordained an Anglican priest in 1899, he went on to convert local Aboriginal people, Angelina Noble was an early female missionary and James Noble, became the first Aboriginal person to be ordained deacon.
 Gribble showed little comprehension of Aboriginal culture, failing to learn even elementary words of the local language at Yarrabah, which he eventually left in 1909, after suffering a breakdown from overwork according to Harris, from guilt over having a child with an Aboriginal woman in 1908, a year after he separated from his wife Emilie Julie Wriede.
 Gribble had expressed his public opposition to miscegenation.
-His breakdown could be attributed to the recognition of his own hypocrisy in speaking out publicly against relationships between Aboriginal and non-Aboriginal people while he himself had developed a relationship with an Aboriginal woman.
+His breakdown could be attributed to the recognition of his own hypocrisy in speaking out publicly against relationships between Aboriginal and non-Aboriginal people.
+At the same time, he had developed a relationship with an Aboriginal woman.
 He was forced to 'retire' from his position at Yarrabah in the face of pressure from the Anglican church.